The Monster of "Partridge Creek": Translations

 In addition to the aforementioned English translation in The Strand, the story was also loosely adapted into Japanese in a 1908 anthology.
-This version, roughly titled "The Incredible Monster-Slaying," is notable as one of the first sources to apply the term Kaiju to a present-day dinosaur, decades before Toho's famed Godzilla franchise.
+This version, roughly titled "The Incredible Monster-Slaying", is notable as one of the first sources to apply the term Kaiju to a present-day dinosaur, decades before Toho's famed Godzilla franchise.

 Reception

 In the September 1908 issue of Knowledge & Illustrated Scientific News, naturalist Richard Lydekker commented on the publication of Dupuy's story, noting the existence of carnivorous dinosaurs in northern Alaska "seems incredible to every scientific mind" and pointing out the "prima facie presumption" that "the larger dinosaurs were inhabitants of warm rather than of Arctic zones".

 American comics artist Stephen R. Bissette calls the story "one slice of great northern Yukon territory fiction" and cites it as among early "Western/paleontology tales" involving protagonists in the Wild West facing still-living dinosaurs.
-According to Bissette, Dupuy's story is "enshrined as the real thing by certain cryptozoology circles", despite having been published as fiction.
+According to Bissette, Dupuy's story is "enshrined as the real thing by certain cryptozoology circles".